hasakiXie123/Human-Simulacra/README.md

 - 🌟For data📖, please refer to [The Human Simulacra Dataset](#dataset).
 - 🌟For reproduction🔍, please refer to [Reproduction](#reproduction).
 - 🌟If you want to make your own characters with a unique life story🪄, please refer to [Character Customization](#make).
+- 🌟If you want to edit existing characters🔨, please refer to [Character Modification](#edit).

 For any questions or concerns regarding this dataset, please feel free to reach out to us.
 We appreciate your interest and are eager to assist😊.